alexirpan/alexirpan.github.io/_posts/2016-11-10-hybrid-argument.markdown

 {: .centered }

 This is all very fuzzy, so let's make things more concrete.
-This problem comes from the DAgger paper, which proposes an algorithm for imitation learning.
-(It's since been replaced by AGGREVATE, and more recently GAIL.)
+This problem comes from the [DAGGER](https://www.cs.cmu.edu/~sross1/publications/Ross-AIStats11-NoRegret.pdf) paper.
+(Side note: if you're doing imitation learning, DAGGER is a bit old, and [AGGREVATE](https://arxiv.org/abs/1406.5979) or [Generative Adversarial Imitation Learning](https://arxiv.org/abs/1606.03476) may be better.)

 We have an environment in which agents can act for $$T$$ timesteps.
 Let $$\pi_E$$ be the expert policy, and $$\pi$$ be our current policy.
 Let $$J(\pi)$$ be the expected cost of policy $$\pi$$.
 We want to prove that given the right